-- A first-in-human, open-label, multi-center Phase 1 dose escalation and dose expansion basket trial (NCT04503278) evaluating CLDN6 CAR-T cells as monotherapy or in combination with CLDN6 CARVac in patients with CLDN6-positive relapsed or refractory solid tumors, including ovarian cancers and testicular germ cell tumors, is ongoing.
-The primary outcome measure of the trial is safety, with secondary efficacy outcome measures to include ORR, DCR and DOR. - In June, we presented an analysis of real-world data that investigated the OS, treatment patterns and prognostic variables of patients with testicular germ cell tumors receiving palliative chemotherapy at the 2024 ASCO Annual Meeting.
-This analysis will inform the design of our planned pivotal clinical trial to evaluate BNT211 in patients with germ cell tumors.

-- A data update is expected to be presented at the 2024 ESMO Congress. - A pivotal Phase 2 in patients with testicular germ cell tumors is expected to start in 2025 based on encouraging data in this patient group observed in the Phase 1 trial.
+- A first-in-human, open-label, multi-site Phase 1 dose escalation and dose expansion basket trial (NCT04503278) is being conducted to evaluate CLDN6 CAR-T cells as monotherapy or in combination with CLDN6 CARVac in patients with CLDN6-positive relapsed or refractory solid tumors, including ovarian cancers and testicular germ cell tumors, is ongoing.
+The primary outcome measure of the trial is safety, with secondary efficacy outcome measures to include ORR, DCR and DOR. - In September 2024, data from the ongoing trial were presented at ESMO which showed encouraging signs of antitumor activity across indications.
+Among patients who received dose levels of 1x108 CAR T cells or above after lymphodepletion with or without CARVac, ORR was observed to be 41.7% for patients with testicular cancer and 58.3% for those with ovarian cancer.
+CARVac was shown to improve CAR-T persistence in some patients.
+The data also suggest that the safety profile of CLDN6 CAR T cells with and without CARVac is consistent with the previously published effects of CAR T therapies and that repeated CARVac administration does not significantly increase toxicity. - A pivotal Phase 2 in patients with testicular germ cell tumors is planned to start in 2025 based on encouraging activity observed in this patient group.